Kriandir/StellarStructures/README.md

 # StellarStructures

-An assignment for the course Structure and Evolution of Stars.  \n By Kriek van der Meulen
+An assignment for the course Structure and Evolution of Stars.
+By Kriek van der Meulen
 6335233